qbead/qbeadWebsite/content/book/tilt.md

 To understand how a bubble level works, imagine what would happen if you took a glass of water and placed it on a table.
 If the table was perfectly horizontal, you would see the surface of the water in the glass appears horizontal too.
 What if the table has two legs that are slightly shorter than the others?
 Then, you might notice the surface of water in the glass appears tilted.
 You observe this tilt in the surface of the water because the surface is trying to remain perpendicular to gravity.

 Now, what happens if you replace your water with soda?
-On the tilted table, you should observe the surface of the soda in the glass to appear tilted, and the bubbles in your soda to be rising perpendicularly to the soda surface.
+On the tilted table, you should observe the surface of the soda in the glass shifts to remain parallel to the ground, and the bubbles in your soda still rise straight up (perpindicular to the soda's surface, but not to the bottom of the glass).
 Try this out and see what happens!
-The bubbles in your soda are made of gas (carbon dioxide in this case), and since carbon dioxide gas is less dense than your liquid soda, the gas bubbles will rise to the top of the liquid soda.
+The bubbles in your soda are made of gas (carbon dioxide in this case), and since carbon dioxide gas is less dense than your liquid soda, the gas bubbles rise to the top of the liquid soda.

 <figure><img src="/images/bookpics/level_and_glass.png" style="max-width:90%"><figcaption>Bubbles rise against gravity, both in the cylinder of the level and in a glass of carbonated water.<a class="imagecredit" href="https://monochra.com/">image credit Mariya Krastanova</a></figcaption></figure>

 In a real bubble level,
-a small bubble enclosed in a container with liquid surrounding it.
+a small bubble is enclosed in a container with liquid surrounding it.
 The bubble tries to go as far up in its enclosure as possible, since the bubble is made of air and air is lighter than the surrounding liquid.
 This means that the bubble will rise against the direction of gravity (just think of what happened to bubbles in your soda glass).
+You can see this illustrated in the picture above where the bubble in the level on the tilted table rises to the highest point (to the right).

 The top of the bubble level enclosure is slightly domed.
 This means that if the surface you've placed the level on is flat, the highest point in the bubble level enclosure is the center